07.03.2024

 Open Banking Use Cases

 The popularity of open banking is gaining momentum.
-In 2023, the adoption in the UK reached a record high, with 11% of British consumers being active users and 17% of small businesses, according to the latest Open Banking Impact Report.
+In 2025, the adoption in the UK reached a record high, with 1 in 5 British consumers being active users and almost 20% of small businesses, according to the latest Open Banking Impact Report.

 The open banking use cases are versatile and span across the business landscape.
 Both companies and consumers value its benefits, and there is a lot that can be done with open banking.